samueldc/Znuny.Docker/README.md

 # Znuny.Docker

-Znuny docker image project based on Znuny 6.4.
+Znuny docker image project based on Znuny 6.4 and PostgreSQL.

+## Roadmap

+- Add Oracle (in progress) and MySQL support.
+- Add a way to install add-ons.

+## How to contribute

+- Fill a issue.
+- Make a push-request with some code.

-## About o Znuny
+## About Znuny

 - [Source code](https://github.com/znuny/znuny).
 - [Documentation](https://doc.znuny.org/).